Monday 5 Oct - 7 Dec

 7.00pm to 9.30pm

 Expand the effectiveness of your skills to a highly professional level.
+Directors will love your ability to interpret their notes.
 Refine your techniques and practice very effective, uniquely practical add-ons.
-Directors will love your ability to interpret their notes.
-In the final session be directed by a guest director.
+In the final session be directed by a professional guest TV director.

-If you feel you are ready for this workshop you can audition for a place
+If you haven't previously studied here you can still audition for a place in the MASTER CLASS

 I have observed leading teacher directors in the US and UK and Richard shares with them that facility to guide actors through the guff to the heart of the scene.